eugenrof/sprint-capacity-calculator/README.md

 **Sprint Capacity Planner** was developed as a specialized utility to bridge the gap between abstract story points and concrete human availability.
 By providing a structured, mathematical approach to team capacity, it ensures that the "Forecast" made at the beginning of a sprint is both realistic and sustainable.

 ### Why this tool?
+As a **Professional Scrum Master (PSM II)**, I found that planning sessions often lost momentum due to manual calculations.
+I wanted to create a utility that respects the Scrum framework while removing the administrative friction of calculating man-days, focus factors, and public holidays.

 * **Precision Planning**: Replaces vague estimates with a concrete "Available Days" metric, allowing the team to see exactly how holidays and personal leave impact their delivery power.
 * **Efficiency**: Reduces the time spent on manual spreadsheets or fighting complex configurations in heavy Jira/Azure DevOps environments during live planning sessions.